gechanted/PHell/README.md

    __construct(private float $times)
    //the parent call is not needed to be unnecessarily done
+   //and with big enough objects/many enough objects, resources are saved

    //overwriting the function
    public function multiply(string $input)